matej-podzemny/hotdesk-helper/README.md

 ## Usage

-Once you have configured and saved the `booking.sh` file, run it from your terminal (make sure you are inside the `hotdesk-helper` directory):
+Once you have configured and saved the `config.env` file, run the script from your terminal (make sure you are inside the `hotdesk-helper` directory):

 ```sh
 ./booking.sh